What We’re Defending What We're Defending

 Community Welfare and Health

-The thriving wildlife, clean water, and vast untouched spaces of the Brooks Range represent integral aspects of an invaluable way of life passed down through generations of Alaskan communities.
+The thriving wildlife, clean water, and vast intact spaces of the Brooks Range are key to the traditional way of life passed down through innumerable generations of Alaskans.
 In addition to the inherent risks of development, the Ambler industrial mining corridor would bring daily pollution-spewing trucks, devastating this heritage and threatening public health.

-• Alaska Native people have stewarded the land, water, and wildlife near the Brooks Range home since time immemorial
+• Alaska Native people have stewarded the land, water, and wildlife near their Brooks Range home since time immemorial

-• Generations of families rely on the unspoiled landscape for wild hunting and fishing
+• Generations of families rely on the unspoiled landscape for subsistence hunting and fishing

 • Industrial development creates negative public health outcomes, such as increased alcohol and drug use, and threats to public safety for women, girls, and Two-spirit people